Homeschooling is not sitting at a monitor ALL day for 6 to 8hrs, trying to learn.

 We have more time to pray together, and we love doing our family devotions twice a day.
 It has blessed us and grown our family spiritually.
 We don’t hold back when praying with our kids, we pray for everything and encourage them to pray and do the same.
 They get to add to our prayers, we teach them how to pray, explain why we pray.

-They have learned to be apart of the family, and to have responsibilities.
+Our kids have learned to be a part of the family, and to have responsibilities.
 This is a big one.
 So many moms have asked me what to do with their kids after homeschooling.

 We homeschool at the most 3 to 4 hrs. with breaks and lunch.
 So, what do we do after?

 CHORES!
 Yes, the girls have laundry, dishes, and various other chores.
 However, they have learned to get a lot of these things done the night before, and after they awake in the morning.
-They have learned to “redeem” the time they have for fun things, like Barbie, and Legos.
-We also invite them into the kitchen to learn cooking skills, baking cookies, cakes, and pies.
+They have learned to “redeem” the time they have for fun things, like Barbie, Legos, games, computer time, etc. We also invite them into the kitchen to learn cooking skills, baking cookies, cakes, and pies.
 Making lunches and dinners.

 We get out and explore nature, shop, or just experience life together.
 Our family is much closer because of homeschool.

 Homeschooling has taught us patience.